-Claim reimbursement is based on the date an employee receives eligible expenses, not the date he/she pays the invoice or the billing date, which must be between January 1, 2024 (the plan effective date) and December 31, 2024, provided the employee remains in the plan for all of 2024.
+Claim reimbursement is based on the date an employee receives eligible expenses, not the date they pay the invoice or the billing date, which must be between January 1, 2025 (the plan effective date) and December 31, 2025, provided the employee remains in the plan for all of 2025.

-With the HCFSA an employee can be reimbursed for the entire claim up to his/her plan-year election minus any previous claim reimbursements, even if that amount has not yet been deducted from pay.
+With the HCFSA an employee can be reimbursed for the entire claim up to their plan-year election minus any previous claim reimbursements, even if that amount has not yet been deducted from pay.
 FSA reimbursements are made by direct deposit.
 If an employee changes banks or switches accounts, they need to notify their HBR or benefits department to avoid payment delays.